psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

- 1. Authorization Servers, Clients, and Resource Servers shall adhere to [@!RFC8725] when creating or processing JWTs, in particular the algorithm-specific recommendations in Section 3.2.
+ 1. Authorization Servers, Clients, and Resource Servers shall adhere to [@!RFC8725] when creating or processing JWTs.
+In particular,
+     * the algorithm-specific recommendations in Section 3.2 shall be followed,
+     * and the `none` algorithm shall not be used or accepted.
  2. RSA keys shall have a minimum length of 2048 bits.
  3. Elliptic curve keys shall have a minimum length of 160 bits.
  4. Credentials not intended for handling by end-users (e.g., access tokens,